karimhekal/AlarmByGPS/README.md

 /*
   > Copyright (C) [2019] [karim adly mahmoud]

- * Unauthorized copying or publishing of this project , via any medium is strictly prohibited
+ * Unauthorized copying or publishing or distributing of this project , via any medium is strictly prohibited
  * Proprietary and confidential
  * Written by Karim Adly <karimhekal@gmail.com>, April 2019
  */